IT Security Standard: Web Applications - Security Vulnerabilities

 - IT Security Standard: Vulnerability Assessment and Management

-Web applications are susceptible to attacks that may result in exposure or modification of sensitive data, or impact on availability of services to authorized users.
-Application testing is conducted to identify security flaws introduced in the design, implementation or deployment of an application.
+Web applications are susceptible to attacks that may result in exposure or modification of sensitive data, or impact on the availability of services to authorized users.
+Application testing is conducted to identify security flaws introduced in the design, implementation, or deployment of an application.
 Developers and application administrators must identify functions that are critical to security, and test those functions to verify correct operation.

 - Web applications must be reviewed and tested for security vulnerabilities.
 Applications that store, process or provide access to Level 1 or Level 2 information must be tested to an appropriate level of detail based on assessed risk.
 For definitions of risk levels to be taken under consideration, see the Related Procedures and Resources section below.

 - Vulnerability assessment must be coordinated with and approved by authorized individuals.

 - All security flaws must be entered into a defect tracking system (e.g., Snyk Exception), clearly identified as a security defect, and categorized according to severity.
 This information must be protected appropriately, prioritized, and fixed before the application is released (or compensating controls in place).
 Flaws discovered in applications already released must be assessed to determine whether there is a low/medium/high level of exposure due to the following factors: